 In Joseph Campbell’s exceptional work, “The Masks of God,” he demonstrates that humans have always used symbols to induce specific feelings and behaviors in people.

-One example of symbols that have been used for personal development is the Mandala.
+One example of a symbol that has been used for personal development is the Mandala.

 The word Mandala comes from Sanskrit and means circle.
 Tibetan and Buddhist monks, for example, use different Mandalas to reach higher states of meditation and connect with higher energies.

-We can also use symbols to sell ideas and products.
-Nazis used the Swastika to sell a concept to the mass.
+We can also use symbols to sell ideas and products, and Nazis used the Swastika to sell a concept to the mass.